Skip to main content

 Foliage Description

-Blue-green to gray-green, narrow oblanceolate, 1-3 inches (2.5-7 cm), closely spaced along thin flexible stems; the species name purpurea refers to the purplish-red tint on the young stems (not the leaves); turns yellow in fall
+blue-green to gray-green through the growing season; narrow oblanceolate, 1-3 inches (2.5-7 cm) long, closely spaced along thin flexible purplish-red stems; turns yellow in fall before leaf drop

 Growing Conditions